ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 **Beginner**

-Check out this [tutorial], and review the [official] docs after.
+Check out this [tutorial](tutorials/gameplay/lua_basics_lightbulb.md), and review the [official] docs after.

 !!!
 Note
     Programming In Lua (offical link) is based on Lua 5.0 and missing additions of later version!

 **Intermediate**

-Skim through the beginner content, and look at the advanced stuff later.
+Skim through the beginner content, then try our [Manticoin Game](tutorials/gameplay/lua_basics_manticoin.md) tutorial.

 **Advanced**

 Check out this [primer], or this [reference-sheet] for tips on syntax.
-Use the official [reference] as needed.
+Use the official [reference] as needed, then make yourself familiar with the [CORE API](../core_api.md).

 **Other**

 Other engines also have good sources of documentation for Lua.
-Check out our [other-engines] page that has a few hints on whats different between them and CORE.
+Check out our [other-engines] page that has a few hints on whats different between them and **CORE**.

 ## Basics